-Pursuant to amendments by the CFTC to Rule 4.5 under the Commodity Exchange Act ("CEA"), the Advisor has filed a notice of exemption from registration as a "commodity pool operator" with respect to the Fund.
-The Fund and the Trust are therefore not subject to registration or regulation as a pool operator under the CEA.
-In order to claim the Rule 4.5 exemption, the Fund is limited in its ability to invest in commodity futures, options, certain currency transactions, swaps (including securities futures, broad-based stock index futures and financial futures contracts).
-As a result, in the future, the Fund will be more limited in its ability to use these instruments than in the past and these limitations may have a negative impact on the ability of the Advisor to manage the Fund, and on the Fund's performance.
+Pursuant to Rule 4.5 under the Commodity Exchange Act ("CEA"), the Advisor has filed a notice of exemption from registration as a "commodity pool operator" with respect to the Fund.
+The Fund and the Advisor are therefore not subject to registration or regulation as a pool operator under the CEA.
+In order for the Advisor to claim the Rule 4.5 exemption, the Fund is limited in its ability to invest in commodity futures, options, certain currency transactions, swaps (including securities futures, broadbased stock index futures and financial futures contracts).
+As a result, the Fund is more limited in its ability to use these instruments, and these limitations may have a negative impact on the ability of the Advisor to manage the Fund and on the Fund's performance.